srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 ### iii.
 To access the module and build dashboard:

-To create a dashboard using IBM Cognos Analytics, refer to the [this tutorial.](https://developer.ibm.com/tutorials/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data/)

 - Below is the dashboard which will represent the Historical and Average Temperature trends.
 - Historical Temperature trends.
 We have used Date and temperature fields in x & Y axis respectively to build the below widget.